NomsterDude/Nomsters-Python-Games/Blackjack/Blackjack.md

 ## Save Data

-Player data can only be saved manually.
+Player data can be saved manually from the game.
 After creating a new save a folder named "Save Data" will automatically be generated (if it does not exist already).
 Player data will be stored in this folder in the form of JSON files (Ex.
 "Player Name.json"). **Attempting to edit any save file can result in failure to run or loss of data.**

 ## Error Data